sjdlabgroup/Census/README.md

 Please also see the following preprint for more information!

-Ghaddar, B. and De, S. (2022).
-Census: accurate, automated, deep, fast, and hierarchical scRNA-seq cell-type annotation.
-BioRxiv.
+Ghaddar, B. and De, S. (2023).
+Hierarchical and automated cell-type annotation and inference of cancer cell of origin with Census.
+Bioinformatics. https://doi.org/10.1093/bioinformatics/btad714